humanitycodes/www/coursework/lessons/slides/js-arrays.md

 }).join('')
 ```

-Now we can access the `dataset.index` of our clicked element to get the index of the item we should remove from the array, then call our `renderTodos` function to update the page.
+Now we can access the `dataset.index` of our clicked element to find out which item we should remove from the array.
+After we remove that item from `todos`, we call our `renderTodos` function to update the page.

 ``` js
 todoList.onclick = function(event) {